 The Role of Engineering in Security Compliance

-3. Security by Default: Engineering practices ensure that systems are secure by default, meaning that the most secure settings are the standard configuration.
-This approach reduces the chance of security oversights and ensures the system remains protected even if configurations are changed.
+Systems should be secure by default, meaning the most secure settings are the standard configuration.
+This reduces the chance of oversights and ensures protection even if settings change.Code Review and Static Analysis

 Importance of Cybersecurity in Protecting Against Cyber Threats and Attacks